ckeditor/ckeditor5/packages/ckeditor5-language/docs/features/language.md

 There are other language-related CKEditor 5 features you may want to check:

 * {@link features/ui-language UI Language}  &ndash; Set the UI language.
-* {@link features/spelling-and-grammar-checking Spelling and grammar checking} &ndash; Employ multi-language spellcheck for flawless content.
+* {@link features/spelling-and-grammar-checking Spelling and grammar checking} &ndash; Employ multi-language spell check for flawless content.

 ## Installation